mcdemarco/the-new-kitchen-cookbook/bread/pizzaPizza.md

 ## Variants

 You're supposed to use a floured peel, but that's just too difficult compared to the parchment paper method.

+Instead of anchovies, crumble and sprinkle 4 oz. of raw ground Impossible Burger onto the pizza before cooking.